SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Discussion

 \subsection{Comparison Between CNN-Based and GPT-Based Autoencoders}

-A prior work~\cite{huang2025simultaneous} used a CNN-based autoencoder.
-In this work, we use a GPT-based autoencoder, which we find more effective at capturing functional representations.
+As an ablation, we compare CNN-based and GPT-based autoencoders to examine which is more effective at capturing functional representations.
 Both autoencoders are trained under the same basic setting -- without bias terms, neuron masking, or activation function selection (all neurons use sigmoid).
-Using the same training configuration, we compare the best MSE achieved in downstream MLP search on CORNN dataset.
+Using the same training configuration, we compare the best MSE achieved in downstream MLP search on CORNN benchmark suite.
 As shown in \autoref{fig:cnn_vs_gpt}, the GPT-based model consistently outperforms the CNN-based one.